 State regulations play a crucial role in international real estate transactions.
 These regulations dictate the terms and conditions of foreign property ownership, and they can vary drastically from one state to another.

-This might interest you : How Can Real Estate Investments Be Future-Proofed Against Technological Changes?
+Have you seen this : How Can Real Estate Investments Be Future-Proofed Against Technological Changes?

 In some countries, the state itself maintains exclusive rights to certain types of property.
 For instance, coastal lands might be controlled by the state, preventing private ownership.
 Additionally, states may impose restrictions on the size or value of property that a foreign entity can own.